msherif4/kodo/docs/source/contribution/contribution.rst

 The copyright assignment is the permanent solution if you which to contribute current and future changes to one or multiple of our projects.

 a.
-Carefully read the content of the **ASSIGNMENT.rst** file,
+Carefully read the content of the **ASSIGNMENT.rst** file.
 b.
-Fill out the relevant information in the file
+Fill out the relevant information in the file.
 c.
-Convert it into a pdf (use rst2pdf)
+Convert it into a pdf (use rst2pdf).
 d.
-Print
+Print.
 e.
-Sign (remember the date)
+Sign (remember the date).
 f.
 Scan
-g. email to copyright@steinwurf.com.
+g.
+Email to copyright@steinwurf.com.
+h.
+Store the returned signed document for your records.

 .. include:: SIGNOFF.rst